Use the Text Comparison tool to compare multiple versions of the Bible or other texts.

 - Change the orientation of the verses by clicking the Text Comparison panel menu icon and selecting Automatic Layout, Horizontal Layout, or Vertical Layout.

 - Display the statistical difference between your base version (the first version listed in the toolbar) and the other versions by clicking the panel menu icon and selecting Show Differences.
+You can also activate this feature by clicking the Show Differences icon in the toolbar.

-- Choose to ignore case, marks, and punctuation in your comparison by opening the panel menu and selecting those you want to ignore.
+- Choose to Ignore Case, Marks, and Punctuation in your comparison by opening the panel menu and selecting those you want to ignore.

 Print or export your current comparison by opening the panel menu and selecting Print/Export.
 A new dialog will appear with options for printing and exporting.